-Gill, India keep series alive with drawn fourth test against England
+Gill, India keep series alive with drawn fourth Test against England

 England still had plenty of time to secure victory, but the home side barely created any chances, with India seeing out the draw in relative comfort.

-Washington moved along conservatively after lunch, but hit successive boundaries, one a huge six, to move to his fifth test half-century.
-Jadeja reached his fifty and passed 1,000 test runs against England, becoming the third Indian player to do so this series.
+Washington moved along conservatively after lunch, but hit successive boundaries, one a huge six, to move to his fifth Test half-century.
+Jadeja reached his fifty and passed 1,000 Test runs against England, becoming the third Indian player to do so this series.

 After tea, with their chance of victory gone, England offered India the opportunity to call a halt to proceedings early, but Gill kept his team out there.

-With England rotating their bowlers, Jadeja swept to his fifth test ton under no pressure, before Washington quickly completed his maiden test hundred.
+With England rotating their bowlers, Jadeja swept to his fifth Test century under no pressure, before Washington quickly completed his maiden Test hundred.

 India did then agree to a draw – the first non-rain affected draw for England since coach Brendon McCullum and Stokes came together in 2022.

-“Another hard-fought test,” Stokes told reporters.
+“Another hard-fought Test,” Stokes told reporters.
 “Another five-dayer.
 We set the game up really well, the way we put the Indian bowlers under pressure, focusing on batting once.

 “We gave ourselves a great chance of bowling them out.
 We played the game how we wanted to; it didn’t just pan out the way we wanted,” Stokes added.